geoadmin/lib-open-swiss-maps-sdk/android/README.md

 To add the OpenSwissMaps SDK to your Android project, add the following line to your build.gradle
 ```
 dependencies {
-  implementation 'ch.admin.geo.openswissmaps:openswissmaps-android:1.1.0'
+  implementation 'ch.admin.geo.openswissmaps:openswissmaps-sdk:1.1.2'
 }
 ```
-Make sure you have jcenter() listed in your project repositories.
+Make sure you have mavenCentral() listed in your project repositories.

 ### Display a Swisstopo Map